webcaetano/jinx/README.md

 # ![Imgur](http://i.imgur.com/FHjshUv.png)

-Jinx is an AS3 API, that make AS3 simpler and easy-to-use, but more powerfull with some new features.
+Jinx is an AS3 Pre-compiler, that make AS3 simpler and easy-to-use, but more powerfull with some new features.

 Jinx is [NPM](https://www.npmjs.com) friendly , for publish and load Jinxs packages (.jinx, .as and .swc).
 Compiled currently on GulpJS it making easily to create news plugins and features.